Slice starlike functions over quaternions: Radius Problems

+In this paper, we restrict functions $f$ in $r(f)$ to be slice regular functions with convex image.
+Define

-\begin{proof}[Proof of Theorem \ref{covering-for-convex}] Let $f$ be as described in the theorem and assume that $f(0)=0$ for otherwise we can consider the slice regular function $f-f(0)$.
+Let us prove Theorem \ref{covering-for-convex} before giving the upper and lower bounds of $C$. \begin{proof}[Proof of Theorem \ref{covering-for-convex}] Let $f$ be as described in the theorem and assume that $f(0)=0$ for otherwise we can consider the slice regular function $f-f(0)$.
 Let $p\in \partial f(\mathbb{B})$ be a point at minimum distance from the origin $0$.
+From the open mapping theorem for slice regular function \cite{Gentili-Stoppato}, we have $|p|>0$.
 If $|p|=+\infty$, the theorem has been proved.
-Otherwise, $|p|<+\infty$, we obtain that
+Otherwise, $0<|p|<+\infty$, we obtain that

 since $f(\mathbb{B})$ is convex.

 Consider the slice regular function

 Then it follows that $g(0)=0 $ and $g'(0)= (2p)^{-1}$.
 From (\ref{convex-condition}), we have